Masaan: Themes

 Masaan, a film about characters locked in the cycle of pain and salvation, depicts the existential problem expressed in the above phrase.
 While Varun Grover's screenplay has a poetic-realism feel to it, the film's mise-en-scene and other filmic aspects as sound, cinematography, and even casting choices assist to accentuate the film's key themes.
 'Masaan,' a story about characters afflicted by various disasters, thematically explores concerns about suffering, agony, and redemption.
 The title, which means crematorium, and the setting hint to the film's themes of entropy, destruction, and resurrection.
 Masaan is set in Varanasi, historic centre of spirituality and redemption, which is portrayed as a storehouse of antiquated values and a boiling pot of unsatisfied ambitions.

 Two paths are intertwined, one in sorrow and the other in optimism.
-Devi (Richa Chadha) has an appropriate relationship with her lover, which leads to blackmail and harassment from a police officer (Bhagwan Tiwari) as well as the quiet fury of her father Pathak (Sanjay Mishra).
+Devi (Richa Chadha) has an "inappropriate rendezvous" in her budding relationship with her love interest, which leads to blackmail and harassment from a police officer (Bhagwan Tiwari) as well as the quiet fury of her father Pathak (Sanjay Mishra).
 Even as Devi retreats into a catatonic shell, Pathak takes tiny and major risks to maintain his honour, aided by the energetic Jhonta (Nikhil Sahni), a child who works for him.

 Meanwhile, Deepak (Vicky Kaushal) has begun his trek out of the Varanasi cremation grounds, a caste-ordained purgatory where his Dom family has been sweeping embers over remains for years.